brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 Few notes about parallel runs:
 - Launching with `python` instead of `deepspeed` will perform a single-node single-GPU run.
+- If we where required to run this on multiple compute nodes, we'd need to pass an extra parameter `--hostfile hostfile`, where `hostfile` is an MPI-style descriptor of nodes and gpus per node.
 - In the config file we specified a batch size of 64, i.e. a batch of 8 for each GPU in our parallel runs.
-We need to allocate at least 1 input per process.
+We need to allocate at least 1 datapoint per process.
 Thus, the batch size in the config should take into consideration the number of compute nodes, the number of GPUs, and the number of gradient accumulation steps (when applicable).
 In brief, `train_batch_size` must be equal to `train_micro_batch_size_per_gpu` * `gradient_accumulation` * `--num_gpus`.
 Otherwise you'll get errors like `AssertionError: Micro batch size per gpu: 0 has to be greater than 0`.
-- If we where required to run this on multiple compute nodes, we'd need to pass an extra parameter `--hostfile hostfile`, where `hostfile` is an MPI-style descriptor of nodes and gpus per node.
+- When using pipelining, each batch of training data is divided into micro-batches that can be processed in parallel by the pipeline stages.
+Therefore, it is important to set `train_micro_batch_size_per_gpu` $$\ge 1$$.
-- Other relevant parameter is related to the [Autotuning of hyperparameters and parallelism](https://www.deepspeed.ai/tutorials/autotuning/), that requires the `--autotuning` flag.
+- To enable the [Autotuning of hyperparameters and parallelism](https://www.deepspeed.ai/tutorials/autotuning/), we'd pass the `--autotuning` flag.
-- micro-batch size has 2 different meanings, depending on the use or not of pipelining.
-If pipeline parallelism is not enabled, it referes to the number of input datapoints that are used for gradient accumulation.
-When using pipelining, it refers to the number of model blocks passed in the pipelining timeline.

 For more information of available flags, running `deepspeed --help` provides a brief summary of all options.